rmrector/script.artwork.beef/src/content/usage/settings.md

 Episode fanart must be enabled per series as they add a bundle of new API calls and just won't be available for many series.

-#### "Download these artwork types to the local file system"
+#### "Download artwork to local files"

+##### "Artwork download configuration"

+By default artwork is only downloaded by Kodi's image (texture) caching.
+Switch this to "all configured above" to download everything configured in the section "Automatically add these artwork types from web services and file system", or "specific types below" for a more detailed configuration of types to download.

-Artwork types here will be downloaded to the local file system (generally next to the media items), rather than linked directly to the original URL.
+Artwork types configured below will be downloaded to the local file system (generally next to the media items), rather than linked directly to the original URL.
 This makes it easy to share with other Kodi installations and saves a bundle of bandwidth for you and the web services.
-It is awkward to configure but I suggest you enable it for everything (except maybe episode 'thumb').
-For artwork types that can have multiple images, only the base art name is needed; "fanart" will also include "fanart1", "fanart2", "fanart3", etc if added to Kodi's library.
+For artwork types that can have multiple images, only the base art name is needed; "fanart" will also download any "fanart1", "fanart2", "fanart3", etc added to Kodi's library.

 ## Advanced